seanwhs/Plans/Technical-Stack/My-Tech-Stack.md

 fi
 ```

-If a property is added to a shared schema, I ask Continue.dev to update the orchestration scripts, Sanity schema, Neon migration, Zustand stores, Pydantic models, and any Panel apps that consume the data.
+If a property is added to a shared schema, I ask Continue.dev to update the orchestration scripts, Sanity schema, Neon migration, Appwrite collection rules (if applicable), Zustand stores, Pydantic models, and any Panel apps that consume the data.
 The refactor stays consistent across every surface.

 ---

 ## 🏁 Final Engineering Principle: “Complexity Budgeting”

 My biggest lesson is that every tool you add costs maintenance energy.
-By anchoring the stack on **Clerk** for auth, **Neon** for data, **Sanity** for content, **Zod + Pydantic** for contracts, **Zustand** for shared client state, **Inngest** for orchestration, **React 19 / Next.js 16 / React Native** for product UIs, and **Python + Panel** for AI-enabled data pipelines and ML applications—all inside a deliberate Co-Development workflow—I have a system that is self-validating and self-improving.
+By anchoring the stack on **Clerk** for auth, **Neon** for transactional data, **Sanity** for content, **Appwrite** for storage / realtime / lightweight backend primitives, **Zod + Pydantic** for contracts, **Zustand** for shared client state, **Inngest** for orchestration, **React 19 / Next.js 16 / React Native** for product UIs, and **Python + Panel** for AI-enabled data pipelines and ML applications—all inside a deliberate Co-Development workflow—I have a system that is self-validating and self-improving.

 I am not chasing the newest framework.
 I am refining this graph until it is unbreakable—across web, mobile, data, and ML. **This is the stack I ship with.**